 Nothing sets the scene like candlelight at home to provide a welcoming fragrance or to encourage relaxation.

-Aficionados know that you get what you pay for when buying candles - this is one case where the purchase price reflects the raw materials, time and skill that have all come together to make the final product.
+Aficionados know that you get what you pay for when buying candles.
+The best candles are often the priciest, reflecting the raw materials, time and skill that have all come together to make your home smell amazing.
+And, if you’ve spent a pretty penny on your candle collection, it’s only natural to want to make each candle last longer.

-That said, there are still some common errors people make when burning candles in their home that compromise the burning experience and the long life of your candle.
-We spoke to Winnie van Donk at Candle Kiosk to find out how to avoid the usual missteps.
+But it’s the little things you’re doing that are compromising the burning experience and the long life of your candle.
+We spoke to Winnie van Donk at Candle Kiosk to find out how to avoid 5 of the most common mistakes people make when burning candles.

 A wick that is too long can cause a candle to start smoking.
 Keep your wick trimmed at all times; a trimmed wick creates a calm, steady flame, which means the candle’s burning process is in balance.